UniMath/agda-unimath/src/elementary-number-theory/multiplication-positive-and-negative-integers.lagda.md

 is-nonnegative-left-factor-mul-ℤ {inr x} {inr y} H K = star
 ```

-#### The right factor of a nonnegative product with a nonnegative left factor is nonnegative
+#### The right factor of a nonnegative product with a positive left factor is nonnegative

 ```agda
 is-nonnegative-right-factor-mul-ℤ :